 What can you import from Japan to Australia?

 Step one is to make a decision on what you want to import.
-Before making a decision, it would be ideal to conduct some market research.
+Before you take any additional steps, it would be ideal for you to conduct some market research.

 Here are some hints and tips:

-Understand your margins and pricing — Work out your pricing strategy by calculating your fixed and variable cost
+- Understand your margins and pricing — Work out your pricing strategy by calculating your fixed and variable costs.

 Sourcing goods from Japan

 There are a selection of Japanese suppliers to choose from.
 These include:

 Once you know the types of products you’re after, make a shortlist of suppliers.
 Next, you’ll want to:

 - Read reviews on the suppliers including their customer service, the quality of the goods they provide, and any issues others have had with them.